 For years, many insurance rankings—including, admittedly, our previous iterations—focused too heavily on market giants while overlooking carriers that actually deliver when disaster strikes.

-For 2026, we have completely overhauled our ranking methodology.
+We have completely overhauled our ranking methodology.
 We are no longer just looking at who has the best commercials.
-We are looking at claims satisfaction data (J.D.
-Power 2025), financial stability (AM Best/Demotech), and real-world service performance.
+We are looking at claims satisfaction data, financial stability (AM Best/Demotech), and real-world service performance.

 Best for: Homeowners seeking broad availability and proven financial strength.

-These carriers represent the “Gold Standard” for 2026.
+These are the carriers worth quoting first.
 They balance national reach with superior claims handling scores.

 *Note: USAA is technically unranked in broad studies due to eligibility restrictions but consistently outscores competitors.
 The Hartford’s ranking reflects its specialized strength despite lower general market share.